If you’re worried about someone else's mental health and wellbeing, there are a number of things you can do.

 Talk -

 If you're worried about someone, you can check in with them and see how they are, and if they feel comfortable to talk through any concern.
-However, if you're not sure please reach out to our student advisors in the Student Advice Centres on each campus.
+However, if you're not sure please reach out to our student advisors in the Student Info & Welfare Centres on each campus.
 If you are concerned about a colleague, please contact HR.

 If believe someone is in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).